 Golden Bee, Shoreditch

 A stone’s throw from hectic Old Street station is the comparatively tranquil terrace of the Golden Bee.
-Make the most of it with happy hours from 5-7pm on Tuesdays to Thursdays.
+Make the most of it with two-for-one happy hour cocktails from 5-7pm on Tuesdays to Thursdays.

 Golden Bee, Singer Street, Shoreditch, EC1V 9DD